-A severe threat to more than 300 cities who have not attracted enough housing to hit state-ordered growth targets known as “RHNA.”
-AB 725 would bring density and upheaval to single-family, duplex, and multi-family areas, whose residents have never even heard of “RHNA.”
-“RHNA” was once a helpful growth-forecasting tool, but is now used (especially by Scott Wiener) as a state weapon to force excessive density on communities.
+A severe threat to 400+ cities who have not attracted enough housing to hit state-ordered growth targets known as “RHNA.”
+AB 725 bring density and upheaval to low-density areas whose residents have never even heard of “RHNA.”
+“RHNA” was once a helpful growth-forecasting tool.
+Now it’s used (especially by Scott Wiener) as a weapon to force density on communities.

 AB 1279 (by Richard Bloom):

-IF this radical bill became law, an obscure state committee would ONLY THEN identify neighborhoods as “Opportunity Zones” where 50-unit to 120-unit apartment buildings could be built, ignoring local zoning as long as affordable units are included.
-For developers who don’t want to provide affordable units, the bill lets them pay a woefully insufficient “in lieu” fee — then build profitable 10-unit luxury apartments.
+A year AFTER this radical bill becomes law, a “committee” would identify streets as “Opportunity Areas” where 50-unit to 120-unit apartments could be built, ignoring zoning as long as affordable units are included.
+OR developers can pay a woefully insufficient “in lieu” fee to AVOID building affordable housing, and then built 10-unit luxury apartments on single-family and low-density streets in these unsuspecting “Areas.”
 All without a single hearing.
 This is wrong.

 AB 2345 (by Lorena Gonzalez and David Chiu)

-Allows developers to add 50% in “Density Bonus” size to a building if they agree to provide more affordable housing units than are now required under “Density Bonus.”
-To create huge buildings, developers would be allowed to ignore most well-planned city controls on height, open space such as courtyards, parking, design review, building setbacks, side yards, trees, sustainable materials and other local standards.
+Allows developers to add 50% in “Density Bonus” size to a building if they agree to provide more affordable housing units than required under “Density Bonus.”
+To create these huge buildings, developers can ignore city controls on size, parking, setbacks, side yards, trees, and other local standards.

 AB 3040 (by David Chiu):